black-rusuz/template/README.md

 ## TODO's

-- Make x-button for closing form
-- Check and debug send.php
 - Make better content example (with lots of useful JS libraries)
 - Make React starter-kit in new branch